 www.akwildlifecruises.co.uk 01326 753389

 Call ahead to book as trips get very busy but make sure you say you are staying at Highcliffe.
 Because of the planning involved, it is best to organise the trip direct with Captain Keith.
 They are weather dependent and at least 4 people must occupy the boat.

-By far our most favourite place in all of Cornwall Kynance Cove is both breathtakingly beautiful and idylic.
+By far our most favourite place in all of Cornwall, Kynance Cove is both breathtakingly beautiful and idyllic.